Cloud-Era/fvfevev4vv4/README.md

-If you need to capture Dependabot alerts from multiple organizations under an **enterprise** account, you should adjust the script to loop through the organizations within the enterprise and collect the Dependabot alerts for each one.
-Here's the updated script to handle multiple organizations under an enterprise account:
+To generate the output CSV file in the current folder where your script is running, you can modify the `csv_file_path` to use the current working directory dynamically.
+You can achieve this using Python's `os.getcwd()` function to get the current directory.

+Here is the updated script with the CSV file saved in the current folder:

-### Updated Script
+### Updated Script to Save Output in the Current Folder

 ```python
 import os